dritter-sap/zibaldone/odb-graph-data-loader/README.md

 -edgeFileName <path-edge>.csv -batchSize 1000 [-numberVertices <numberVertices>] [-numberEdges <numberEdges>]
 ```

+### Misc

+When inserting vertices and edges without defining a schema in the class makes the records schema-less.
+In other words, the classes do not have the fields, and thus they cannot be used (e.g., for index creattion: cf. https://github.com/orientechnologies/orientdb/issues/6415).

 ### Summary

 There are several different approaches to store large amounts of graph data into OrientDB.